pachyderm/pachyderm/doc/docs/master/enterprise/auth/authentication/idp-dex.md

 - revoke all tokens for a given user `pachctl auth revoke --user=idp:usernamen@pachyderm.io` to log that user out forcibly.

 !!!
 Note
-    Note that a user whose Pachyderm token has been revoked can technically log in to Pachyderm again while their signed OIDC token is still valid.
-To entirely block access to a user, you have to remove that user from the user registry of your IdP.
+    Note that a user whose Pachyderm token has been revoked can technically log in to Pachyderm again unless **you have removed that user from the user registry of your IdP**.

 Take a look at the sequence diagram below illustrating the OIDC login flow.
 It highlights the exchange of the original OIDC ID Token for a Pachyderm Token.